Davenport brothers: Career

 The Davenports began in 1854, less than a decade after Spiritualism had taken off in America.
 After stories of the Fox sisters, the Davenports started reporting similar occurrences.
 Their father took up managing his sons and the group was joined by William Fay, a Buffalo resident with an interest in conjuring.
 Their shows were introduced by a former "Restoration Movement" minister, Dr. J. B. Ferguson, a follower of Spiritualism, who assured the audience that the brothers worked by spirit power rather than deceptive trickery.
 Ferguson worked as their stage manager.

 The Davenports caused a sensation around the world with their vaudeville act.
 Their most famous effect was the box illusion.
-The brothers were tied inside a box which contained bells and musical instruments.
+The brothers were tied inside a box that contained bells and musical instruments.
 Once the box was closed, the instruments would sound.
 Upon opening the box, the brothers were tied in the positions in which they had started the illusion.
 Those who witnessed the effect were made to believe supernatural forces had caused the trick to work.

 The Davenports toured the United States for 10 years and then travelled to England where spiritualism was beginning to become popular.
 Their "spirit cabinet" was investigated by the Ghost Club, who were challenging their claim of being able to contact the dead.
 The result of the Ghost Club's investigation was never made public.
 In 1868 the team was joined by Harry Kellar.
 Kellar and Fay eventually would leave the group to pursue their own career as a magician team.

 William Davenport died on 1 July 1877 at the Oxford Hotel in King-street, Sydney, aged 36 years, during a tour of Australia and New Zealand.
 His death was attributed to "pulmonary consumption".
-The brothers had arrived from New Zealand three weeks previously; during the performances there William had "broke a blood vessel, and came to Sydney under the advice of his medical attendants".
+The brothers had arrived from New Zealand three weeks previously; during the performances there William had "broke[n] a blood vessel, and came to Sydney under the advice of his medical attendants".

 In 1895, Ira and Fay revived the act, but failed to attract an audience.
 Ira died in New York in 1911.